djkurran/Automated-framework-for-evaluating-microwave-and-multi-modality-breast-images/README.md

 ### Overview

 An image analysis framework is comprised of an automated workflow for evaluating microwave and multi-modality breast images.
 It is applied to pairs of images: a test image and a reference image.
 The automated workflow compares the images and is summarized in figure 1.
-A suite of metrics used to compare the images are described in detail in section 1.
-The power of the automated approach and the utility of the metrics is demonstrated with a series of examples presented in sections 2 to 8.
+A suite of metrics used to compare the images are described in detail in the supporting [documentation](https://github.com/djkurran/Automated-framework-for-evaluating-microwave-and-multi-modality-breast-images/wiki).
+The power of the automated approach and the utility of the metrics is demonstrated with a series of examples.
 Each example provides the reference model, test model, results of applying the segmentation, and application of the appropriate metrics.

 ### Take-home messages